 I used to run past this place all the time and every time I’d think, I’d like to swim in there.
 Just look at the view.
 And that bright blue water – it just asks you to get in it – and, finally, I did.
 It’s only taken me about four years!

-I arrive about 11am and the place was busy – that’s not the surprise.
+I arrived at about 11am and the place was busy – that’s not the surprise.
 It’s the height of the summer holidays here and it was already 26 degrees outside.
 I donned my trusty goggles and entered the pool.

 To find it was salty…